Skip to main content

 Why “Community” Science Campaigns?

-With the help of the scientific community, EMSL can tailor genome-scale modeling workflows to address the most pressing research priorities, leveraging experimental data and tackling key challenges in metabolic engineering and biotechnology advancements.
+By partnering with the scientific community, EMSL can tailor the genome-scale modeling workflows that EMSL stewards to address the most pressing research priorities, leveraging experimental data and tackling key challenges in metabolic engineering and biotechnology advancements.

 Contacts